 Panasonic TZ100 versus Fujifilm X100F

-The side-by-side display below illustrates the physical size and weight of the Panasonic TZ100 and the Fujifilm X100F.
+The physical size and weight of the Panasonic TZ100 and the Fujifilm X100F are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the TZ100 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the TZ100 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is notably larger (32 percent) than the Panasonic TZ100.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is considerably larger (128 percent) than the Panasonic TZ100.
 Moreover, the X100F is substantially heavier (50 percent) than the TZ100.
 In this context, it is worth noting that neither the TZ100 nor the X100F are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Panasonic TZ100 (⇒ rgt)||111 mm||65 mm||44 mm||312 g||300||no||2016||699||discont.||check|

 |Fujifilm X100F (⇒ lft)||127 mm||75 mm||52 mm||469 g||390||no||2017||1,299||latest||check|